ashchaubey/ashchaubey.github.io/_posts/2021-02-06-htb-doctor.md

 On googling about template injection in python flask we find that a framework called jinja2 which is used with flask is vulnerable to a technique called Server-Side Template Injection.

 > Server-Side Template Injection is possible when an attacker injects template directive as user input that can execute arbitrary code on the server.
-If you happen to view the source of a web page and see below code snippets then it is safe to guess that the application is using some template engine to render data.

 Create a new post and inject \{\{ 7*7 }} if we are able to inject code then this payload should get evaluated.